LuckyHyena/DnD/tomb_of_annihilation/player_notes/camping.md

 - Feeding and taking care of pack animals, if any
 - Breaking camp

-The following rules empower you to simulate and experience these nightly hours of chores alongside your character.
+The following rules empower you to simulate and experience these nightly hours of drudgery alongside your character.

 # New Skill Proficiency: _**Camping**_ (Intelligence)
 Characters can do advanced camp activities involved in camping in the wilderness using a new skill proficiency available to them called _**Camping**_. _Camping_ is usually applied to Intelligence checks, but other ability checks are often involved in _Camping_.